-This school recognises that children with (SEN) and disabilities can face additional safeguarding challenges these can include
+This school recognises that children with (SEN) and disabilities can face additional safeguarding challenges these can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood, and injury related to the child's disability without further exploration - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - Communication barriers and difficulties in managing or reporting these challenges
+- 1. Assumptions that indicators of possible abuse such as behaviour, mood, and injury are related to the child's disability without further exploration. - 2.
+These children are more prone to peer group isolation or bullying (including prejudice-based bullying and online abuse) than other children. - 3.
+The potential for SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - 4.
+Communication barriers and difficulties in managing or reporting these challenges.

-To address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities
+To address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities.